econoalchemist/Whirlpool/01_Whirlpool-on-mobile.md

   <img width="350" src="assets/SW08.png">
 </p>

 Next you will be asked to create a passphrase.
 Using a strong, high-entropy passphrase will help protect your bitcoin in the event that your 12-word seed phrase is ever compromised.
 Check the box that says you understand that no one can help you recover a lost or forgotten passphrase.
 Keep in mind too that any passphrase you enter will generate a completely different wallet, so make sure you are writing this down correctly and double checking your work.
 If you ever need to restore your wallet and you enter a passphrase that is off by even a single character then it will generate a completely different wallet.
-Then the app will ask you if you would like to download the [recovery sheet](https://samouraiwallet.com/recovery).
+After entering your passphrase, the app will ask you if you would like to download the [recovery sheet](https://samouraiwallet.com/recovery).

 <p align="center">
   <img width="350" src="assets/SW12.png">